-- a.
-Underlying Securities: Common stocks of the Company. - b.
-Exchange Period: The bonds are exchangeable at any time on or after July 15, 2023 and prior to April 14, 2026 into common stocks of the Company. - c.
+a.
+Underlying Securities: Common stocks of the Company.

+b.
+Exchange Period: The bonds are exchangeable at any time on or after July 15, 2023 and prior to April 14, 2026 into common stocks of the Company.

+c.
 Conversion Price and Adjustment: The conversion price was originally NT\$150 per share.
 The conversion price will be subject to adjustments upon the occurrence of certain events set out in the indenture.
-The conversion price as of December 31, 2023 was NT\$148.5 per share. - d.
+The conversion price as of December 31, 2024 was NT\$145.9 per share.

+d.
 Redemption on the Maturity Date: On the maturity date, the Company will redeem the bonds that remain outstanding at the principal amount.

-The bonds was not converted as at December 31, 2023.
+The bonds were not converted as at December 31, 2024.